 What steps should I take if I'm prescribed opioids?

-- Alcohol (including beer, wine, and liquor)
+- Alcohol (beer, wine, and liquor)

-- Antihistamines (including allergy medications such as Benadryl®)
+- Antihistamines (allergy medications like Benadryl®)

 - Cough medicine/cough syrup

 - General anesthetics (often used for surgery)